How to Build a Hotel Booking Application?

 Remember the bonus we told about at the very beginning of the article?

-Here is a clickable prototype of a booking app developed here in the Stormotion HQ.
+Here is a clickable prototype of the booking app developed here in the Stormotion HQ.

 Feel free to discover the screens and use it as a basis for your hotel booking startup!